ultraleap/UnityPlugin/.github/PULL_REQUEST_TEMPLATE/lightweight.md

-## This Merge Request Template
+## Pull Request Templates

+Switch template by going to preview and clicking the link - note it not work if you've made any changes to the description.

+- [default.md](?expand=1) - for contributions to stable packages.
-This merge request template is for contributing to pre-release/preview packages and has fewer tasks to complete.
-The quality threshold for reviewing these merge requests is lower - prioritize a lean review process.
+- [lightweight.md](?expand=1&template=lightweight.md) - for contributions to pre-release/preview packages use the lightweight merge request template.
+The quality threshold for reviewing is lower - it prioritizes a lean review process.
+- [release.md](?expand=1&template=release.md) - for release merge requests.

+**You are currently using: lightweight.md**

+Note: these links work by overwriting query parameters of the current url.
+If the current url contains any you may want to amend the url with `&template=name.md` instead of using the link.
+See [query parameter docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/using-query-parameters-to-create-a-pull-request) for more information.

 ## Summary